The Machinery of Empire

 To orient myself to this dynamic, I returned to some notes that never made it into previous AGAPE summaries—notes that speak directly to this tension.

-Empire is not a monolithic institution but an assemblage of abstract and concrete machines—some co-opted from pre-colonial social formations, others with distinctly imperial and colonial origins, and still others emerging from decolonial and counter-colonial resistance, only to be captured and perverted into neo-colonial apparatuses.
-Its continuity depends on the relentless recomposition of these machinic assemblages, adjusting their configurations to absorb crises, neutralize threats, and sustain the dual fracture that underwrites its domination: the fracture that constructs superior and inferior races of man, entrenching Global Apartheid, and the fracture that positions mankind as separate from—and in dominion over—its environment, driving Planetary Ecocide.
+Let us be clear: Empire is not a monolithic institution, but an evolving assemblage of abstract and concrete machines—some co-opted from pre-colonial formations, others forged in imperial and colonial contexts, and still others born of decolonial and counter-colonial resistance, only to be captured and repurposed to serve neo-colonial ends.
+Its continuity depends on the constant recomposition of these machines, reconfigured to absorb crises, neutralize threats, and maintain the two fractures that anchor its power—wounds engineered into the world itself:

 Dismantling Empire requires sabotaging and short-circuiting the connections that sustain its machinery, disrupting its operations until the system collapses under its own disarticulation.
 Yet dismantling alone is insufficient, for too many of us remain entangled in its infrastructures of survival.
 Alongside disassembly, we must construct alternative life-support systems—assemblages of sustenance, relation, and regeneration—that enable us to endure and thrive amid the ruination of Empire.